alexgo-io/alexlab-doc/product-features/liquidity-providers/how-to.md

 To be completely sure, you can check:

 * Transaction is requested by **"Alex app" (app.alexlab.co)**
 * The amounts you will transfer to the smart contract, covered by [Stacks post conditions](https://docs.stacks.co/stacks-101/post-conditions).
-Note that one transfer amount is exactly determined (STX in the example) while the other's is less than or equal to.
-This is because the potential slippage variation, and here we can see the exact upper bound.
-If this conditions are not met, the transaction will abort.
+Note that one transfer amount is exactly determined (STX in the example) while the other is subject to a "less than or equal to" condition.
+This accounts the potential slippage variation, and here you can see the exact upper bound.
+If these conditions are not met, the transaction will abort.
 {% endhint %}

 <div>